thomashazekamp/thomashazekamp/README.md

 ---

-🌊 My name is Thomas and currently studying Computer Science at Dublin City University.
+🌊 Recent graduate from Dublin City University with a Computer Science degree!

 ⚜️ Connect with me on LinkedIn! www.linkedin.com/in/thomashazekamp